 Calculate Your BMI

 At Lenox Hill Hospital, our surgeons care deeply about the health of their patients.
-That’s why we take the time to carefully evaluate each patient to determine the best weight loss solution for them.
-One factor in our evaluation is BMI.
+That’s why we take the time to carefully evaluate each patient to determine the best weight loss treatment for them–one factor in our evaluation is Body Mass Index (BMI).

-Using the tool below you can calculate your BMI to determine whether you might qualify for weight loss surgery.
-To be a candidate for weight loss surgery our patients must have
+Use the tool below to calculate your BMI.
+To be a candidate for weight loss surgery, our patients must have:

 - A BMI of 40 or higher or